 Glaze Furniture Finish:

 I often use glaze applied over paint to create an aged or grungy effect.
 Glaze is a liquid formula, water-based, and comes in a variety of colors.
-Because Dixie Belle Paint and glaze are both water-based, you are able to custom tint the glaze with a bit of paint.
+Because chalk Paint and glaze are both water-based, you are able to custom tint the glaze with a bit of paint.
 It is important to remember that furniture glaze is not a protective coat.

 A few features of glaze, and ways I like to use it on my furniture painting projects are: